SerkOw/basic-server/README.md

 basic-server
 ============

-This is my basic server
+This is my basic server for simple websites